 Let’s start with the very basics and see how this magic box can help you.

 Have past client info in a spreadsheet?
 Put the spreadsheet in the box!
-Have an old database with your customer info in it?
+Have an old database with customer information in it?
 Dump it in the box.

 Got it all in the box?
 Fantastic!

 Now just so you are not tempted to put new customer data into one of those old systems, delete them, throw them out, or at least commit not to use them again.

 Moving forward, every time you get a business card or you get a new lead, put them in the magic box.